stewartsmith/drizzle/docs/mysql_differences.rst

 No gotcha of using the unix socket when localhost is specified and then connecting you to the wrong database server.

-There is no drizzleadmin command.
+There is no Drizzle admin command.

 Storage Engines
 ---------------